Spencer Steer Preview, Player Props: Reds vs. Guardians

-On Tuesday, Spencer Steer (.611 slugging percentage in past 10 games, including two home runs) and the Cincinnati Reds play the Cleveland Guardians, whose starting pitcher will be Lucas Giolito.
-First pitch is at 6:10 PM ET.
+Spencer Steer -- batting .324 in his past 10 games -- will be in action for the Cincinnati Reds versus the Cleveland Guardians, with Shane Bieber on the hill, on September 27 at 6:10 PM ET.

+In his most recent appearance, he went 1-for-5 with a triple and an RBI against the Guardians.

 Sportsbook Promo Codes